astropy/astroquery/docs/mast/mast.rst

 Observation Criteria Queries
 ----------------------------

-To search for observations based on parameters other than position, use `~astroquery.mast.ObservationsClass.query_criteria`.
+To search for observations based on parameters other than position or target name, use `~astroquery.mast.ObservationsClass.query_criteria`.
 Criteria are supplied as keyword arguments, where valid criteria are "coordinates", "objectname", "radius" (as in `~astroquery.mast.ObservationsClass.query_region` and `~astroquery.mast.ObservationsClass.query_object`), and all observation fields listed